-In fall 2012, 453,107 students were enrolled in Minnesota public and private postsecondary institutions.
-Of these, 338,681 were undergraduates, and 114,426 were graduate students.
-Sixty percent of students were enrolled in public institutions, compared to 40 percent in private institutions.
+In fall 2014, there were 433,952 students enrolled in Minnesota public and private postsecondary institutions.
+Of these, 288,965 were undergraduates, 114,456 were graduate students and 30,531 were high school dual-enrolled students.

-In fall 2012, the largest age group is the 20- to 24-year-old group with 139,804 students, or 31 percent of enrollments.
+In fall 2014, the largest undergraduate age group was 20- to 24-year olds with 121,513 students, or 40 percent of enrollments.

 More students are enrolled full-time than part-time.
 In fall 2012, 59 percent of students were enrolled full-time.
 Since the late 1990s, full-time enrollments have increased.

 State colleges have the largest number and percentage of part-time undergraduates.
 Most undergraduates attending Minnesota four-year institutions enroll full time.

 How many Minnesota students attend colleges in other states?
 How many come from other states to Minnesota?

 In 2014, approximately 28 percent of college-going Minnesota high school graduates attended a postsecondary institution in another state.

 During the past ten years, while the number of undergraduates enrolled changes from year to year, the percentage of undergraduates who are Minnesota residents has remained relatively stable.
 In 2014, non-resident undergraduates comprised 21 percent, or 11,132 of all new freshmen who attended a Minnesota postsecondary institution.

 The percentage of students graduating from a Minnesota four-year postsecondary institution after four years was 44 percent and after six years was 63 percent.
 Women were more successful in earning their bachelor's degrees within six years than men, regardless of race/ethnicity.